locationtech/geomesa/docs/tutorials/broadcast-join.rst

 2. Create and use DataFrames with our geospatial User Defined Functions.
 3. Calculate aggregate statistics using a covering set of polygons.
 4. Create a new simple feature type to represent this aggregation.
-5. Visualize the result as a choropleth.
+5. Visualize the result as a choropleth map.

 Background
 ----------